The Avett Brothers: True Sadness and Closer Than Together (2016–2019)

 On March 3, 2016, the band announced the expected release of their ninth full-length studio album, True Sadness, which Seth Avett described as "a patchwork quilt, both thematically and stylistically."
 The album was released on June 24, 2016, and debuted at number 3 on the Billboard Top 200, topping the U.S. Folk and U.S. Top Rock charts, though reviews were mixed.
 Entertainment Weekly praised the band's experimentation and "willingness to tear down boundaries" while Pitchfork criticized the "baffling layers of synthesizers in what feels like a ploy to push the Avetts into clear Top 40 territory."
-The album was nominated for two awards, Best Americana Album and Best Americana Roots Performance (the album's lead single, "Ain't No Man"), at the 59th Annual Grammy Awards.
+The album was nominated for two awards, Best Americana Album and Best American Roots Performance (for the album's lead single, "Ain't No Man"), at the 59th Annual Grammy Awards.
 On January 31, 2017, it was announced that a documentary about the production of True Sadness, entitled May It Last: A Portrait of the Avett Brothers, directed by Judd Apatow and Michael Bonfiglio, would premiere at the 2017 South by Southwest film festival.
 The documentary was released on HBO on January 29, 2018.

 Also during this period, in October 2016, the band was inducted into the North Carolina Music Hall of Fame.
-While the core four members of the band remained the same, however, the remaining line-up of the band continued to evolve.
+While the core four members of the band remained the same, the remaining line-up of the band continued to evolve.
 On August 18, 2017, the band announced that keyboardist Paul Defiglia would be leaving the band on September 3, 2017.
 Scott and Seth's older sister Bonnie Avett Rini immediately joined them on tour playing piano.
 And on August 27, 2018, Tania Elizabeth announced on Instagram that she was taking maternity leave from the band but returned for the majority of their 2019 tour.

 On December 21, 2017, Scott Avett mentioned in an interview that they were again working with producer Rick Rubin on new material.
 Ten months later, in October 2018, the band debuted the song "Roses & Sacrifice" on Late Night with Seth Meyers, and in an interview Scott Avett stated their next album would release the following year, in 2019, describing the album as “by no means a political record, but it’s more about blatant social and political issues than ever before."
 The next month, on November 16, 2018, "Roses & Sacrifice" was released as a single on the American Recordings label, with follow-up singles "Trouble Letting Go" and "Neapolitan Sky" released on December 21, 2018, and February 1, 2019, respectively.
 On May 6 the band released "Sun, Flood, or Drought," a song featured in the documentary The Biggest Little Farm.
 On June 13 the band announced that their next album would be titled Closer Than Together, to be released on October 4, 2019, and described as "informed by what is happening now."
 The album reached No. 2 on the Billboard Americana/Folk charts to mixed reviews.